Women in firefighting: Iran

+The first all-women fire station in Iran and the Middle East, Station 117 of the Karaj Fire Department, was established in the city of Karaj, Alborz Province in 2003; the brigade specifically responds to calls for assistance from women as well as general fire and rescue callouts alongside male brigades.
+A female brigade has also been established in Shiraz, Fars Province.

 Japan

 Japan has a relatively small proportion of female firefighters by international standards (3.7% of career firefighters and 3.8% of volunteer firefighters in 2024) and they face extra challenges and restrictions that male firefighters do not.

 In 2015, 288 of the nation's fire departments (roughly 40%) did not employ any female firefighters; when questioned, 19 of those departments reported that they had a policy of barring women from employment within the department at all (in contravention of national policy), whereas 59 said they had no female applicants, and 165 said they had received applications from women, but had not accepted any of them.

 Legal restrictions on the employment of women in workplaces involving heavy lifting and exposure to toxic gases have been used by fire departments to bar women from serving on frontline pump, ladder, and rescue squads, despite advice from the Fire and Disaster Management Agency that these restrictions are largely mitigated by teamwork and the use of SCBA.
 Despite this, in 2015, 6% of career female firefighters surveyed worked in frontline firefighting companies, with a further 25% serving in EMS roles, and 2.4% in mobile command roles, with the remainder working across office-based roles such as prevention, call-handling, and general administration.

 The FDMA and Japanese government are looking to increase the proportion of female firefighters via reforms, mainly consisting of the development of alternative workstyles, improving maternity provisions, and upgrading equipment and facilities to accommodate female firefighters.